cunnie/writings/NaNoWriMo.md

 Suddenly an explosion rocked the building.

 "Aww, shit," said the middle-aged cop.
 "We gotta exit the building right now."
-Then he looked at Max, "You: get out of the builing, go to the squad car, put yourself in the seat, and wait for us."
+Then he looked at Max, "You: get out of the building, go to the squad car, put yourself in the seat, and wait for us."

 Max was walking down the hallway when he heard the cops behind him, "Did you